 Sigmund Hennum Høeg

-I’m a Ph.D. graduate at the Robotics and Engineering Design Group at the Norwegian University of Science and Technology (NTNU), where I focus on applying learning methods to robotic planning and control.
+I’m an AI Research Engineer at mimic robotics developing models for dexterous manipulation.
+Earlier, I did a Ph.D. at the Robotics and Engineering Design Group at the Norwegian University of Science and Technology (NTNU), where I focused on applying learning methods to robotic planning and control.

 Research Interests